The Strangers (2012 film): Plot

 Meanwhile, Max and the search party, including Tasyo, venture into the forest, where they encounter a terrorized mad man who warns them of an Aswang killing his companions.

-Within the village where Tasio’s wife and other women remain, strange occurrences intensifies, driving Pat's unease to new heights.
+Within the village where Tasio’s wife and other women remain, strange occurrences intensify, driving Pat's unease to new heights.
 She finds solace in her connection with Dolfo, even as the villagers ostracize him.
 As Pat delves deeper into Dolfo's past, she discoverers the gruesome truth about the aswang that has plagued the area every year at this time.

 In a shocking revelation, Tasio and his hunting party come upon the cadaver remains of Lolo Pepe and realize the family they gave safe refuge to, are Aswangs.
 They rush back to save their women and children.
 At this point, Max and Roy transforms into their true nature and kill those who might harm their mother and sister.
 Roy is overpowered and killed by Tasio.
 Max avenges his father’s demise, slaughters and eats Tasio.

 Pat, Max, and their parents are part of a secret clan of aswangs.
 Lolo Pete's demise was the result of a power struggle with Roy.

 Dolfo also realizes Pat’s true nature and attempts to kill her but Max kills him.
 In the aftermath, the twins mourn their father.

 At the village, Evelyn has sated herself, killing everyone, although Paloma is able to escape, though her whereabouts remain unknown.

 A year later, the twins prepare for another annual trip to the province, this time accompanied by Roy's brother, as they continue to navigate their eerie and enigmatic legacy.